emlg/ada/Project/README.md

 (144 words)

 # Research questions
-A list of research questions you would like to address during the project.

 - What is the trend of the costs of universities ?
 - How does the repartition between private and public funds evolve ?